KaraboSkay/KaraboSkay/README.md

 - Software Development: I enjoy coding in various languages and creating applications that solve real-world problems.
 - Cybersecurity: I'm intrigued by the ever-evolving world of cybersecurity, and I'm keen on contributing to secure digital environments.
+- Artificial Intelligence: I'm passionate about exploring the vast potential of artificial intelligence (A.I.) to revolutionize software development and cybersecurity.

 ## Projects and Collaborations 💞️